 Lake Tahoe Attractions

-The nation’s largest cross-country ski resort sits atop Donner Summit out of view of most travelers.
+The nation’s largest cross country ski resort sits atop Donner Summit out of view of most travelers.
 But for those in the know, Royal Gorge’s 200 km of groomed trails on 6,000 acres of stunning Sierra Nevada scenery is a veritable adventure mecca.
-A recent land partnership with Sugar Bowl Ski Resort and the Truckee Donner Land Trust means the 45-year-old Royal Gorge resort will continue...read more
+A partnership with Sugar Bowl Ski Resort and the Truckee Donner Land Trust means Royal Gorge resort, which was founded in 1971,...read more

 Lake Tahoe Attractions